dhirajsriram/Geocoder/README.md

 ## Serving Locally

-Once the packages have been installed you may serve both the application locally you may run `npm start` on the root directory of both the applications to serve them locally.
+Once the packages have been installed you may serve both the applications locally.
+You may run `npm start` on the root directory of both the applications to serve them locally.
 Following are the ports the application run on
 - Front-end :  [http://localhost:3000](http://localhost:3000)
 - Back-end :  [http://localhost:8081](http://localhost:8081)